Automatic Payments and Payroll in Hubstaff

 You can choose one of the available pay periods below:

 - Weekly: Every Monday

 - Twice per month: 16th and 31st of the month

 - Monthly: 31st of the month

 How do I view unpaid hours for users?

-To view how much you owe people for various date ranges, you can click on the Send under the Payments section.
-From there, you can set a custom date range to view the unpaid/paid amounts and how many hours they’ve worked during your selected dates then hit Apply to show the unpaid hours.
+To view how much you owe people for various date ranges, you can click on Reports -> Amounts Owed.
+From there, you can set a custom date range to view the unpaid amounts and how many hours they’ve worked during your selected dates.
+You can also click on Filters to apply filters to the report.